Model Predictive Control with Environment Adaptation for Legged Locomotion: Results

 \subsubsection{Integration with the locomotion framework}

 The \gls{nmpc} is integrated in a ROS node that publishes $\vect{x}^\mathrm{p}$ and $\vect{u}^\mathrm{p}$ at a frequency of 25 $\mathrm{Hz}$.
-The on-board computer along with our locomotion framework (\gls{wbc} Interface, \gls{wbc}, etc., illustrated in Fig. \ref{fig:blockDiagram}) runs a node that subscribes to the topic of the \gls{nmpc} ROS node.
-ROS is not a real-time operating system, so it introduces quite a significant and unpredictable communication delay if the \gls{nmpc} is run on an external (e.g. more powerful) computer.
-These delays are difficult to compensate for and they can cause the loss of synchronization between the \gls{nmpc} ROS node and the \gls{wbc} interface.
-Therefore, we decided to launch the \gls{nmpc} node natively from the on-board computer to avoid the communication delays between two different computers.
-Even though we chose not to use a more powerful off-board computer for \gls{nmpc} ROS node, we obtained a better performance in the overall implementation by avoiding the communication delays of ROS.
+The on-board computer along with our locomotion framework (\gls{wbc} Interface, \gls{wbc}, etc., illustrated in Fig. \ref{fig:blockDiagram}) runs a real-time node that subscribes to the topic of the \gls{nmpc} ROS node.
+ROS is not a real-time operating system, so it can introduce quite a significant and unpredictable communication delay if the \gls{nmpc} is run on an external (e.g. more powerful) computer.
+These delays are difficult to compensate for and they can cause a loss of synchronization between the \gls{nmpc} ROS node and the \gls{wbc} interface.
+Therefore, we decided to launch the \gls{nmpc} node natively on the on-board computer to avoid communication delays between two different computers.
+Even though we chose not to use a more powerful dedicated off-board computer for the \gls{nmpc} ROS node, we obtained a better performance in the overall implementation by avoiding the communication delays of ROS.